top of page

 Introduction

 UFC 274: Oliveira vs. Gaethje took place on Saturday, May 7, 2022 at the Footprint Center in Phoenix, Arizona.
-It was the night a UFC champion lost his title on the scales for the first time in promotion history, the night Michael Chandler produced one of the most replayed KOs of all time, and the night a women's strawweight title fight was so uneventful that the ABC commission downgraded the score retroactively.
+It was the night a UFC champion lost his title on the scales for the first time in promotion history, the night Michael Chandler produced one of the most replayed KOs of all time, and the night a women's strawweight title fight was so uneventful that the ABC commission downgraded the bonus structure retroactively.
 The card produced an estimated 600,000 pay-per-view buys.

 Contents